tabreturn/tabreturn.github.io/_posts/2016-12-10-comparing_colours-_an_intro_to_colour_distance.md

 comments: true
 title: "Comparing Colours: An Intro to Colour Distance"
 categories: misc
+image: /img/cc/colour-graph.svg
+description: This post discusses the concepts around measuring differences in colour, particularly in the RGB colour space.
 ---

 This post discusses the concepts around measuring differences in colour, particularly in the RGB colour space.